edrlab/thorium-web/docs/customization/Docking.md

 If no width-related property is set at all, then the `default` set in `theming` will be used.

-Note the panels are also collapsible, and will try to keep the width the user has previously set on open/expand.
+Note the panels can be dragged shut, which closes the action they contain, and dragged back out to reopen it.
+Either way they will try to keep the width the user has previously set.

 ## Docked Sheets